Free Church of England: History

-The Free Church of England was founded principally by Evangelical or Low Church clergy and congregations in response to what were perceived as attempts (inspired by the Oxford Movement) to re-introduce medieval Roman Catholic dogmas and practices into the Established Church.
-The first congregation was formed by the Revd.
-James Shore at St John's Church Bridgetown, Totnes, Devon, in 1844.
-A number of additional congregations were soon established in the West Country.
+The Free Church of England was founded principally by Evangelical Low Church clergy and congregations in response to what were perceived as attempts (inspired by the Oxford Movement) to re-introduce traditional Catholic practices into the Church of England, England's established church.
+The first congregation was formed by the Reverend James Shore at St John's Church Bridgetown, Totnes, Devon, in 1844.

-In the early years, clergy were often provided by the Countess of Huntingdon's Connexion which had its origins in the 18th century Evangelical Revival.
-By the middle of the 19th century the Connexion still retained many Anglican features such as the use of the surplice and the Book of Common Prayer.
-In 1863 the annual conference of the Countess of Huntingdon's Connexion created a constitution for the new congregations under the title "The Free Church of England" (though the name had been in use since the 1840s).
+In the early years, clergy were often provided by the Countess of Huntingdon's Connexion which had its origins in the 18th-century Evangelical Revival.
+By the middle of the 19th century, the Connexion still retained many Anglican features such as the use of the surplice and the Book of Common Prayer.

-The constitution made provision for the creation of dioceses, each to be under the oversight of a bishop.
-The first bishop was Benjamin Price, who initially had oversight of all the new congregations.
+The first Bishop was Benjamin Price, who initially had oversight of all the new congregations.

 In 1874 the FCE made contact with the newly organised Reformed Episcopal Church in North America.
-The founding bishop of the REC, George David Cummins, had been strongly influenced by William Augustus Muhlenberg, who advocated "Evangelical Catholicism" as a means of combining the best of both the Evangelical and Catholic traditions.
-In 1876 an REC bishop from Canada, Edward Cridge, came to the United Kingdom and consecrated Benjamin Price and John Sugden in the historic succession.
-The following year a branch of the REC was founded in the UK.

-The two churches lived in parallel until 1927, when the Free Church of England united with the UK branch of the Reformed Episcopal Church.
-The full name of the united church since 1927 is "The Free Church of England", otherwise called the Reformed Episcopal Church in the United Kingdom of Great Britain and Northern Ireland.

 In 1956, the FCE published a revision of the Book of Common Prayer to form the primary text of the denomination's liturgy.
-The stated intention of the revision was to remove or explain "particular phrases and expressions" from the Church of England's 1662 edition of the prayer book that "afford at least plausible ground for the teaching and practice of the Sacerdotal and Romanising Party."
+The stated intention of the revision was to remove or explain "particular phrases and expressions" from the Church of England's 1662 edition of the prayer book that "afford at least plausible ground for the teaching and practice of the Sacerdotal and Romanising Party".